Stargazing in Coober Pedy: An Outback Experience Like No Other

 Best Time To Go

-The cooler months, roughly April to September, are often the nicest for stargazing.
+The cooler months, roughly April to September, are often the best for stargazing.
 Nights are clearer, and evenings are more comfortable, which matters when you want to stay outside for hours.
-Summer can still be good, but it gets hot and the bugs might join the party.
+Summer can still be good, but it gets hot, and the bugs might join the party.

 Essential Gear To Bring